 Our business and affairs are managed under the direction of our Board.
-Following completion of this offering, our Board will be composed of nine directors.
+Following completion of this offering, our Board will be composed directors.
 Our certificate of incorporation will provide that the authorized number of directors may be changed only by resolution of our Board.
-Our certificate of incorporation will also provide that our Board will be divided into three classes of directors, with the classes as nearly equal in number as possible.
-Subject to any earlier resignation or removal in accordance with the terms of our certificate of incorporation and bylaws, our Class I directors will be Messrs.
-Sheth, Breach and Fosnaugh and will serve until the first annual meeting of shareholders following the completion of this offering, our Class II directors will be Messrs.
-Taylor, Guan and Hager and will serve until the second annual meeting of shareholders following the completion of this offering and our Class III directors will be Ms. Atkins and Messrs.
-Durand and Klausmeyer and will serve until the the the terms of our directors will serve in the classes as indicated above.
+Our certificate of incorporation will also provide that our Board will be divided into classes of directors, with the classes as nearly equal in number as possible.
+Subject to any earlier resignation or removal in accordance with the terms of our certificate of incorporation and bylaws, our Class I directors will be and and will serve until the first annual meeting of shareholders following the completion of this offering, our Class II directors will and will serve until the second annual meeting of shareholders following the completion of this offering and our be and Class III directors will be and will serve until the third annual meeting of shareholders following the completion of and this offering.
+Upon completion of this offering, we expect that each of our directors will serve in the classes as indicated above.
 In addition, our certificate of incorporation will provide that our directors may be removed with or without cause by the affirmative vote of at least a majority of the voting power of our outstanding shares of stock entitled to vote thereon, voting together as a single class for so long as Vista beneficially owns 40% or more of the total number of shares of our common stock then outstanding.
 If Vista's beneficial ownership falls below 40% of the total number of shares of our common stock outstanding, then our directors may be removed only for cause upon the affirmative vote of at least 662/3% of the voting power of our outstanding shares of stock entitled to vote thereon.
 Our bylaws will provide that Vista will have the right to designate the Chairman of the Board for so long as Vista beneficially owns at least 30% or more of the voting power of the then outstanding shares of our capital stock then entitled to vote generally in the election of directors.
-Following this offering, Mr. Sheth will be the Chairman of our Board.
+Following this offering, will be the Chairman of our Board.

-The listing standards of NASDAQ require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and governance committees be independent and that audit committee members also satisfy independence criteria set forth in Rule 10A-3 under the Exchange Act.
+The listing standards of require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and governance committees be independent and that audit committee members also satisfy independence criteria set forth in Rule 10A-3 under the Exchange Act.

-We anticipate that, prior to our completion of this offering, the Board will determine that Ms. Atkins and Messrs.
-Durand and Klausmeyer meet the NASDAQ requirements to be independent directors.
+We anticipate that, prior to our completion of this offering, the Board will determine that meet the requirements to be independent directors.
 In making this determination, our Board considered the relationships that each such non-employee director has with the Company and all other facts and circumstances that our Board deemed relevant in determining their independence, including beneficial ownership of our common stock.